DPDK/dpdk/doc/guides/tools/cryptoperf.rst

 The test vector file is a text file contain information about test vectors.
 The file is made of the sections.
 The first section doesn't have header.
-It contain global information used in each test variant vectors - typicaly information about plaintext, ciphertext, cipher key, aut key, initial vector.
+It contain global information used in each test variant vectors - typically information about plaintext, ciphertext, cipher key, aut key, initial vector.
 All other sections begin header.
-The sections contain particular information typicaly digest.
+The sections contain particular information typically digest.

 **Format of the file:**